What is Pecking Order Theory?

 Assumption of Pecking Order Theory

 The pecking order theory assumes that there is no target capital structure and that companies prioritize their financing strategies based on the path of least resistance.
-The theory also assumes that there is asymmetry of information between the manager and the investors, which means the company managers have access to information that the investors don’t know about.
+The theory also assumes an asymmetry of information between the manager and the investors, which means the company managers have access to information that the investors don’t know about.

 Advantages of Pecking Order Theory